cardstack/cardstack/packages/hub/README.md

 The Hub consists of API endpoints and a postgres database.

+## Running locally
+After configuration and database setup as described below, start this by running `yarn start`.

 ## Configuration

 Below is a list of the most common environment variables that the Hub accepts: